-Customer Administrators/Program Coordinators must provide the District Success Partners with this specific information to effectively serve students.
+Customer Administrators/Program Coordinators are required to provide the District Success Partners with this specific information to effectively serve students.
 The partial list below includes the baseline required information to begin setting up courses and preparing teachers to support students.
 Providing this information ensures Pearson Virtual Schools Teachers can provide the best possible service to our families.
 District Success Partners are responsible for gathering this information from customers:

-- Start and end dates, term dates, all student vacation dates, and senior end dates (as stated in the School Year Cycle section of this document)

-- Grading scale

-- Minimum passing score for a course

-- Use of temporary zeros

-- Honor Code if different from standard Pearson Virtual Schools Policy

-- Approval to text message students
+- Start and end dates, term dates, all student vacation dates, and senior end dates (as stated in the School Year Cycle section of this document) - Grading scale: What grading scale is used to show mastery for students? - Minimum passing score for a course - Use of temporary zeros - Honor Code if different from standard Pearson Virtual Schools Policy - Approval to text message students